-Supplies: You must be able to store your projects so that they are accessible from anywhere.
+Supplies: You must have access to a laptop or desktop where you can write programs.
+You must also be able to store your projects so that they are accessible from anywhere.
 It is recommended that you purchase a USB flash drive to bring to class.
 You will be able to use this drive for future computer science classes as well.
 It is recommended that you back up your files on this drive to a home computer or other media.